Electricity system operator incentives

 This is the first time we have published a Forward Plan, and it marks a step-change in the levels of transparency, engagement, and accountability.
 Delivery against the Forward Plan will result in an incentive payment/penalty to the ESO, up to ±£30m for 2018-19.
 This payment/penalty is equally split between the 7 principles.

-We are publishing monthly ESO Incentives Performance Reports, click here to see how we are doing.
+We are publishing monthly ESO incentives performance reports.
+Go to the ESO incentives performance page to see how we are doing.

 For further details of our performance under the SO incentives, please refer to our Balancing Services pages and the Monthly Balancing Services Summary, which provides information on the procurement of Balancing Services.